Transferability of Graph Neural Networks using Graphon and Sampling Theories

 for a small $\mathcal{E}$ error term and $x$ in an appropriately large subset of $[0,1]$.
-If $\mathcal{E}$ can be bounded and shown to vanish as $N \to \infty$, then the overall, accumulated, discrepancy between the network output and $\mathcal{R}_{r,\sigma}f$ can be made small uniformly for $x$ in the same subset.
-The proof is then completed by recalling \eqref{gpapprox}.
+If further, $\mathcal{E}$ vanishes as $N \to \infty$, then it entails that the overall discrepancy between the network output and $f$ can be minimized for the same subset.

-We proceed as planned with the task of bounding the error in \eqref{filterstep} with the following proposition.
+We proceed to bound the error in \eqref{filterstep} with the following proposition.